jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 7) If you have anything else to write about the suggestion, please do.
 8) If you have any references to the suggestion, please write.

-#### How to create issue about *Implementation*
+#### How to create issue about *Task*

-*Implementation* is written when tracking progress(progress of task and goals) towards implementing this project or repository.
+*Task* is written when tracking progress(progress of task and goals) towards implementing this project or repository.

-*Implementation* can be written in the following way:
+*Task* can be written in the following way:

 1) Please fill in the title in the form of [Kind of implement] content about implement.
 Example :
    - [REPOSITORY] Add issue template
-2) Please add the type of implementation to the label.
+2) Please add the type of task to the label.
    - label list:
      - Documentation
      - Environment